What’s Wrong with the #IceBucketChallenge?

 These numbers also prove that social conversations can motivate people to take real action.
 Critics like to argue that social media advocacy is ineffective and serves the ego of the “slacktivst,” who is unmotivated to take any real action simply because they have liked or shared a cause.
 If the Ice Bucket Challenge teaches us anything, it is that an effective call to action can move people to do more than simply like a video or Facebook status.

-The Ice Bucket Challenge also reinforces some recent findings that we shared in a post where we asked, Is There More to Slacktavism Than a Facebook Like?
+The Ice Bucket Challenge reinforces some recent findings that we shared in a post where we asked, Is There More to Slacktavism Than a Facebook Like?
 An academic paper at the University at Buffalo and Arizona State University introduced what they refer to as the The Social Media Effect.
-Researchers explained that online donations were not driven by the size of the organization or its efficiency, but by the size of its social network.
+Researchers explain that online donations are not driven by the size of the organization or its efficiency, but by the size of its social network.

 The research suggests that “armchair activists” could play a large role in recruiting volunteers, event participants and accruing online donations.
 This suggests that slacktivism in the form of friends or followers could boost online donations.
 In relation to the Ice Bucket Challenge, this effect would be amplified because every person who participates in the campaign is leveraging his or her individual social networks, challenging three more people who then challenge three more people, and dramatically increase overall reach.

 Also, the campaigns effectiveness also goes beyond just donations.
 The power of social media has connected numerous people within the ALS community – those who are battling the disease and their families.
 These people now have a network of peers to lean on and communicate with while they are experiencing the unimaginable.
 Social media is creating important conversations that have the potential to continue for years.

 Whether you are a fan or not, the Ice Bucket Challenge isn’t showing signs of slowing down.
 Videos are still taking over my Facebook feed and celebrities like Ben Affleck are creating buzz by accepting the challenge.